alphatwirl/atpbar/README.md

 #### Import libraries

-To create simple loops in the examples, we use two python standard libraries, [time](https://docs.python.org/3/library/time.html) and [random](https://docs.python.org/3/library/random.html).
+To create simple loops in the examples, we use two Python standard libraries, [time](https://docs.python.org/3/library/time.html) and [random](https://docs.python.org/3/library/random.html).
 Import the two packages as well as `atpbar`.